If you want to apply to Harvard, the deadline for Fall 2023 admissions is January 1 and the fee for the application is $75.

 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

-For transfer students wishing to start in the Fall, the deadline to apply is March 1.
-Applicants should hear back by June 15.
+For transfer students wishing to start in the fall, the deadline to apply is March 1.
+Applicants should hear back by May 15.

 Transfer students can enroll in Harvard during the following terms: